jialincater/liupass/README.md

 liupass
 =======

-a GUI for somebody\n
+# a GUI for somebody
-Many bugs to be fixed\n
+* Many bugs to be fixed
-Many functions to be completed\n
+* Many functions to be completed
-It's something needs everybody's work\n
+* It's something needs everybody's work
-Wish everybody's support.\n\n
+* Wish everybody's support.

+# History
-Structured by Jialin on Sunday, Sep 21st, 2014\n
+* Structured by Jialin on Sunday, Sep 21st, 2014
-To be continued...\n
+* To be continued...